JuliaArrays/StructArrays.jl/README.md

 ```

 This, however, depends on the underlying data layout and how you interpret the memory block.
 You
 should use this with caution because otherwise it might give you unexpected results.
+To get the
+"same" memory layout with the raw data `v`, you can always pass `dims=ndims(v)`.